Colonial history of the United States: Impacts of colonialism

 The idea that nature and humans are separate entities can be traced back to European colonial views.
 To European settlers, land was an inherited right and was to be used to profit.
 While native groups saw their relationship with the land in a more holistic view, they were eventually subjected to European property systems.
 Colonists from Europe saw the American landscape as wild, savage, dark, a waste, and thus needed to be tamed in order for it to be safe and habitable.
-One cleared and settled, these areas were depicted as “Eden itself.”
-Yet the native peoples of those lands saw “wilderness” as that when the connection between humans and nature is broken.
-For native communities, human intervention was a part of their ecological practices.
+Once cleared and settled, these areas were depicted as "Eden itself."

+The advent of European colonization resulted in the disruption of existing social structures in indigenous lands.
+Settlers integrated themselves into the indigenous economy by exchanging resources, including corn and beaver pelts.

+Europeans' introduction of the mortgage marked a significant shift, allowing items to be purchased on credit and transforming colonial possessions from material objects to land.
+Exploiting conceptual differences in property between colonists and indigenous communities, land became private property for the former while remaining communal for the latter.

+Foreclosure on unpaid debts, encompassing both land and material objects, became a potent colonial tool of dispossession, amplifying indigenous debt and fortifying the colonial military force.
+Seeking legal remedies, indigenous communities occasionally made decisions collectively, introducing an element of uncertainty in the financial dynamics of credit.

-Within European culture, land was an inherited right for each family’s firstborn and every other child would need to find another way to claim land.
-European expansion would be motivated by this desire to claim land, but other factors were for religion (eg. Crusades) and discovery (eg. voyages).
-In addition to the desire for expansion, Europeans also had the resources for external growth.
-They had ships, maps, and knowledge—a complex of politics, economy, and military tactics that they believed were superior for ruling.
-These helped to possess and rule the people and lands they came in contact with.
-One large element of this was their strong belief in private property.
-Land was a commodity, and as such, anyone who did not use it to turn a profit, could have it taken from them.
-John Locke was one responsible for these ideals.
-Yet the commodities didn’t end with the acquisition of land.
+Within European culture, land was an inherited right for each family's firstborn and every other child would need to find another way to claim land.
+European expansion would be motivated by this desire to claim land, but other factors were for religion (e.g. Crusades) and discovery (e.g. voyages).
+Yet the commodities didn't end with the acquisition of land.
 Profit became the main driver for all resources that would follow (including slavery).
 The cultural divide that existed between Europeans and the native groups they colonized allowed the Europeans to capitalize on both the local and global trade.
-So whether the ruling of these other lands and peoples was direct or indirect, the diffusion of European ideals and practices spread to nearly every country on the globe.
-Imperialism and globalization were also at play in creating a ruling dominion for the European nation, but it did not come without challenges.
-Aside from the cultural difference in relationships with land, language was a common barrier.
-One example being that tribal groups did not have a definition for colonization or civilization.